 The reality of a SI2/I1 stone is that it will likely have some black inclusions.
 As long as you can’t see them with your naked eye, it’s ok.
 But if you have many choices, I recommend picking stones with inclusions that aren’t black.

 So did this insider’s guide to choosing the perfect diamonds help?
 If so, please forward to others you think would find it helpful too!
 And don’t forget to subscribe for me to pop into your inbox when I publish new posts.
-Also, check out my post Navigating Through the Los Angeles Jewelry District like a pro for more great info.
+Also, check out my posts How to Invest in a Quality Diamond Eternity Ring and Navigating Through the Los Angeles Jewelry District like a pro .

 Finally, if you’re looking for diamonds, I look forward to guiding you to have the easiest and most fun purchasing experience you’ve ever had for your investment jewelry!
 Cheers to seeing less shade, and more sparkle!